 Here’s what to expect once you’ve figured the other people’s age:

 Same Age = Friend (친구)

 Being the same age in Korea means you’re equals, and you’ll be instantly labeled a friend.
-It doesn’t matter if you’re a really nasty person and the Korean person you just met seriously hates your guts.
+It doesn’t matter if you’re a very unpleasant person, and the other person hates you.
 For people of the same age, the actual term used in Korean to refer to people of the same age is “friend” (친구 – chingu).
-And although most Koreans will use honorific language to show respect to people that they don’t know too well, many Koreans will drop the really annoying honorific stuff and just go straight to casual Korean once they find out they’re the same age.
+And although most Koreans will use honorific language to show respect to people that they don’t know too well, many Koreans will drop the cumbersome honorific language and use casual Korean once they find out they’re the same age as you.
 And it’s not just language.
 Finding out that someone is the same age automatically makes Koreans a little more comfortable as there aren’t any expectations that are associated with being younger or older.

 Tip: Dropping honorific language is common for younger Koreans.
 But the older you get, the less professional/mature you look by speaking casual Korean, even if you’re the same age.